newsdev/geoip-legacy/README.md

 ## Support

-*The Node portion of this project was written by Eric Buth.
-The JS plugin was written by Scott Blumenthal.
-Please feel free to add issues to this repo on Github.*
+Please add issues to this repo on Github.

 ## Installation